edib/polemarch-test/README.md

 * **apache2.yml**: This playbook installs apache2.

+* **template.yml**: This playbook uses variables to create dirs and create template file.

 Some piece of wisdom
 --------------------

 If you don't khow what is ansible, there is the best way to describe it:

-    Ansible is the simplest way to automate apps and IT infrastructure.

-    -- DevOps engineers
+    Ansible candır.

+    -- A Turkish Developer's saying.

 Enjoy this project!